Camp Blanding Joint Training Center, Starke, FL

-Those selected for staff positions must complete the FLWGF 500, CAPF 160, 161, & 163, and the Camp Blanding JTC Liability Release Form.
-Scan and send these forms to firstname.lastname@example.org.
-Members must ensure they have received an acknowledgement that the forms have been received in their entirety.
+Those selected for staff positions must complete the CAPF 31, CAPF 160, 161, & 163, and the Camp Blanding JTC Liability Release Form.
+Upon receiving notification of acceptance as activity staff, you can upload these forms at the registration link in the menu to the right.

 Members will arrive at the 4600 block DFAC, which will be used as the in-processing center.
 An email weill be sent to registered members with directions.
 Park safely along the street or in designated parking areas.